ochmanskide/immutables/README.md

 ### TODO:

+* uncomment all code that was not implemented yet,
+* add special collector for Collectors.toUnmodifiableMap()
+* allow passing a constructor to the toArray(constructor) and marks as unsafe
+* create overload variants for all .of() methods without the .of(construct)
 * mark methods as @UmodifiableView
 * each method in interface should not have public modifier
 * all other classes should have public static methods (I forgot to change it, after copying from interface)